Testeh69/ML_learning/README.md

     Ease of Use: Linked List - More prone to errors, Array - Simpler

+Doubly linked lists offers a link to the previous node contrary to the simple linked list.
+This made the action of deletion an element more suited.

 # 3) Machine Learning and Artificial Intelligence